budhasanjeev/image-services/README.md

 # OAuth Services
-This is a Node JS app which will make OAuth simple.
+This is a Node JS app for different image services.